fvasquezcastro/preditr/README.md

 A CSV file describing the specific genomic targets for editing is also required.

-Click the **Download Targets File Template** button to get a correctly formatted file.
+An input template is provided in this repository.
+Alternatively, click the **Download Targets File Template** button on the Shiny app to get a correctly formatted file.

 Each row in this file represents an independent editing task.
 The columns are described below: